 Fall is here!
 The days are getting shorter and the temperatures are a little brisker.
 Summer is behind us, but that doesn’t mean we can’t get out and enjoy the season with your family.
 Start making plans now to head outdoors this fall and explore your little corner of the world.

 The colors of fall are spectacular.
 Now is the perfect time to check out the fall foliage as leaves turn from green to yellow, red, orange, and gold.
-Bring paper and a crayon to make a leaf rubbings or go on a color safari and snap pictures of things in similar colors.
-We have the book Fun with Nature and it’s a big help helping to identify animals, trees, and gives us activity ideas too.
+Bring paper and a crayon to make a nature rubbing or go on a color safari and snap pictures of things in similar colors.
+We have the book Fun with Nature and it’s a big help helping to identify animals, trees and gives us easy activity ideas too.

 Go to a local pumpkin patch and pick out your own pumpkin.
-Whether it’s out to a field or a road side stand, it’s fun to pick out your own pumpkin.
-You can use it to create your own Jack O’Lantern.
-There are many memories to be made while carving or painting that yearly pumpkin.
+Whether it’s out in a field or a roadside stand, it’s fun to pick out your own pumpkin.
+If you are visiting with a toddler or preschooler, here are a few tips for visiting a pumpkin patch.

 This is one of our family traditions.
 We head to a local pumpkin farm and ride out to the field on their hay ride.
 It’s something we all look forward to.